The NASA astronaut who refused to shave his beard is searching for Atlantis

 Growing up, Paul Scully-Power didn't want to be an astronaut.
 It just sort of happened.

-He spent his youth surfing Sydney's immaculate beaches, a passion that would see him become the first head of the Australian Navy's Oceanography division.
-In the 1970s he successfully applied to be an investigator at NASA and used the agency's infrared satellite data to survey the ocean.
+He spent his youth surfing Sydney's immaculate beaches, a passion that would see him become the first head of the Australian Navy's oceanography division.
+In the 1970s he successfully applied to be an investigator at NASA and then used the space agency's infrared satellite data to survey the ocean.

 Recognizing his unique expertise, NASA tapped him to join the 13th flight of the space shuttle program, mission STS-41G.